mnowrouzi/dwi-bs/README.md

 - Sound files should be placed in `client/public/assets/audio/`
 - Sprite files should be placed in `client/public/assets/sprites/`
 - The game supports unlimited launcher and defense types via config
+- Logging is disabled in production by default to prevent performance degradation